 This Easy Chicken Marsala is a slight variation on the original.
 Although, even traditional recipes for this Italian American dish vary greatly from recipe to recipe.
 You’ll find that most recipes coats the chicken in flour and uses a ton of butter.
 In an effort to make this gluten and dairy free, I’ve omitted or found ways around using those ingredients.
 The butter was relatively easy to substitute with extra virgin olive oil.
 Instead of flouring the chicken, I just skipped that step.
-The flour helps to thicken the sauce, which can be done by adding using cornstarch or arrowroot starch later on in the recipe.
+The flour helps to thicken the sauce, which can be done by adding using arrowroot starch later on in the recipe.
 The substitutions don’t change the flavor of this dish.
 The chicken is still juicy and the sauce is packed with mushrooms and the unique flavor of the marsala wine.

 My parents came to for an extended visit again.
 They just can’t stay away from the baby.
 It’s so nice to have help around dinnertime.
 He’s now spoiled with affection.
 He hardly knows when I sneak off to prepare dinner.
 I served this dish to my parents and they were astonished that I could eat it as I’m only eating AIP and paleo dishes.
 It was so rich that they thought it must have butter.
 I love surprising people with making their favorite dishes just a little bit healthier without them noticing.

 - 1 pound boneless skinless Chicken Thighs

 - Ground Black Pepper optional for AIP, AIP reintroduction

 - 1 cup Marsala Wine

 - 2 tablespoons Parsley chopped (as a garnish)